Laxnring/csgoprices/README.md

 # csgoprices

-A small historical Counter-Strike:Global Offensive item price tracker.
+A small  Counter-Strike : Global Offensive (https://blog.counter-strike.net/) historical item price tracker.
 It sources price data directly from the Steam Market, obtaining daily data for the existence period of said item.

 It is composed by a Python script that sources item information (the so-called hash-name) from bitskins.com, using its api.
 For that, an API key first has to be acquired and changed directly in the code.
 Check out https://bitskins.com/api for more information.